 Can schools access the Churchill Archive?

-The complete Churchill Archive is available free of charge to schools and sixth form colleges worldwide.
+The complete Churchill Archive is available free of charge to primary schools, secondary schools and sixth form colleges worldwide.
 Click here to register for access.

 My library is a subscriber but I can’t access the Churchill Archive.
 What should I do?